telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 * options - the item options.
 * createVisual - a function that can be used to get the default visual.
+* series - the item series.
+* pointIndex - the index of the point in the series.
+Available for pie, donut and funnel series.

 #### Example - using custom visual for the legend items